This is a guide to the work visa for Indian citizens and other expatriates looking to undergo employment in Russia.

 Should you wish to leave India to undergo employment in Russia you will need to arrange a Common Work Visa which allows for single entry only and is valid for up to 90 days.

 Find a Russia work visa agent in Chandiagarh, India, here.

 Find a Russia work visa agent in Jalandhar, India, here.

 There are different Russian visas available for volunteering and training purposes.
-The Russian Humanitarian Visa can be used for charity trips or delivery of humanitarian aid, as well as for visits made for cultural, political, scientific or sporting purposes.
-The Russian Business Visa can be used for both official or private business purposes, including attending training or seminars or unpaid work for private organisations.
+The Russian Humanitarian Visa can be used for charity trips or delivery of humanitarian aid, as well as for visits made for cultural, political, scientific, or sporting purposes.
+The Russian Business Visa can be used for both official or private business purposes, including attending training or seminars or unpaid work for private organizations.